dimxxz/dimxxz-Cogs/leveler/README.md

 1. Rank Roles sometimes don't get assigned to a user  - fixed
 2. Rank Roles can now be assigned with Level-up Message turned off
 3. Bot's own commands give 0 exp
-4. Added Ignore Channel Feature: Channel IDs on the list won't process EXP
+4. Added Ignore Channel Feature: listed Channel IDs won't process EXP/ Credits
+5. Auto reset Background feature (in case a custom bg is removed or link not working)
+6. Slight changes to the design/font

 Installation: